The Abelian Sandpile Model on Fractal Graphs

 \section{Identities}

-There are multiple papers on attempting to characterize the identity element of the Sandpile Group.
-(See \cite{Caracciolo, DharAlgebraicAspects, BorgneIdentity, DartoisIdentity}).
-There is no current proof that any of the following are in fact the identity element.
-However, by the way they are generated, we know computationally that the approximations shown are the identity element of that particular graph.
+There are multiple works that deal with characterizing the identity element of the Sandpile group, see \cite{DharAlgebraicAspects, Caracciolo, BorgneIdentity, DartoisIdentity}.
+In this section we find the identity configuration for~$SGC$ and provide conjectures for the identity element of several other fractals.

-From \cite{Creutz}, we know there exists minimum value $k\in \Z^+$ such that $(kId_f)^\circ = Id_r$, where $Id_r$ is the identity element of the group of recurrent configurations formed by the Abelian sandpile model.
-We present the level 3 approximation of each fractal's identity element, and the calculated $k$ values for each level of the approximation as well as a conjectured formula for $SG$ and $SGC$.

-These two identities have clear patterns.
-The identity on the $SGC$ is a configuration where all vertices have 2 grains of sand.
-The identity on the $SG$ has a pattern when we group vertices with respect to the horizontal lines connecting them.
-The initial vertex has zero grains, and the next two groups have 3.
-This periodic pattern then continues.

-Consider a Sierpinski Gasket Cell graph, where each cell is a vertex with a single edge to each of its neighbors.
-The three boundary cells each have a single edge to the sink.
-We show that the identity of this graph's Sandpile Group is the maximal configuration with $2$ chips on each cell.
+The identity elements of these fractals exhibit clear patterns (we use the normal boundary condition in analyzing these identity configurations). $SGC$'s identity has $2$~chips on each vertex. $SG$'s identity has $2$~chips on the ``inside'' vertices of every subgraph $2$~chips on the boundary vertices, and $3$~chips on all other vertices.
+Next we prove that $SGC$'s identity element is indeed this $2$-chip configuration.